inuax/logtestcase/README.md

-# Testcase - V7.1 Log Content Requirements
+# Testcase - Log Content
 ### Verify that the application does not log credentials or payment details

 ### Preconditions